updated on January 3 2025

 We didn't weight the bigeye but the guys figured she was around 125 pounds.

-In addition, I captured the entire trip on video, which you can view below.
+In addition to the photos and written story above, I was able to capture the entire trip on video, which you can view below.

 Responsive Video